MoKuH/seed_dump/README.md

 `model[s]`: Restrict the dump to the specified comma-separated list of models.
 Default: all models.
 If you are using a Rails engine you can dump a specific model by passing "EngineName::ModelName".
 Rake task only.
 Example: `rake db:seed:dump MODELS="User, Position, Function"`

 `models_exclude`: Exclude the specified comma-separated list of models from the dump.
 Default: no models excluded.
 Rake task only.
 Example: `rake db:seed:dump MODELS_EXCLUDE="User"`

+`references`: Generate references to created records to be used for has_many or has_one relationships in related models.
+Format of the variable name is model's class `underscore`'d with the current record id.
+Example: FooMerchant with id of 1000 will be assigned to `foo_merchant_1000`

+`include_has_associations`: Given a model, also dump it's has_* associations.
+Useful to combine with `references` option.
+Example: `SeedDump.dump(FooMerchant, file: '/tmp/seeds.rb', include_has_associations: true, references: true)` will dump the FooMerchant table, generating references that can be used for other-table associations, then will look for `has_many` and `has_one` associations, and dump those too.